arielxinsu/Erdos_Grocery_Sales/README.md

     * Master/3.
 EDA.ipynb: created notebook to contain EDA, visuals, and other findings. populated notebook with some visuals.

+Sun Nov 17 2024 Dongyu

+    * Master/2.
+Clearning.ipynb: added a new data set X_new, fixed the "transferred" error, excluded event from "national holidays" and set event as a separate column.
+    * Master/holidays.ipynb: copied the holiday script to main branches.
+Will update to the EDA notebook once completed.

 # Sample Section <a name="section"></a>